 Is it any good?

-THIS MEANS WAR's premise is admittedly cute, and it stars a trio of appealing, talented actors, but it fails to deliver on anything but a few easy laughs and a constant reminder that Witherspoon is one of Hollywood's irresistible sweethearts.
+THIS MEANS WAR's premise is admittedly cute, and it stars a trio of appealing, talented actors, but it doesn't have much else going for it.
+Unfortunately, it fails to deliver on anything but a few easy laughs and a constant reminder that Witherspoon is one of Hollywood's irresistible sweethearts.
 Its downfall is that the central love triangle features the stereotypical foils of a fun-loving and sweet (read: boring) single dad (Hardy) versus a womanizing cad with a secret heart of gold (read: edgy), played by Pine.

 These guys act like fraternity brothers who've bet on who can bed a girl first, all under the guise of discovering true love.
 But true love isn't based on subterfuge and spies.
 And regardless of whom Lauren chooses, neither man is truly worthy of her, because they both lie to her and endanger their friendship in the process.
 Sure, there's a supposedly happy ending, but it feels like the decks are fundamentally stacked against the nice guy, since he doesn't undergo a big personality change during the courtship.
 While all three leads have all been great in other films, this one is a forgettable disappointment.